-It is always interesting and exciting task to compare two popular frameworks.
+It is always an interesting and exciting task to compare two popular frameworks.
 This time the contenders are two of the most popular microservices frameworks in Java.
-In this tutorial I am going to compare the various aspects of Spring Boot and Dropwizard.
+In this tutorial, I am going to compare the various aspects of Spring Boot and Dropwizard.

-I have been working on Spring Boot for almost an year and completely inspired by the concepts of Spring Boot.
-Dropwizard is little older than spring boot in microservices field.
-Also it has gained good popularity among the community.
+I have been working on Spring Boot for almost a year and completely inspired by the concepts of Spring Boot.
+Dropwizard is little older than spring boot in the microservices field.
+Also, it has gained good popularity among the community.
 I felt it is a wise decision to compare both the frameworks.

 Spring Boot Vs Dropwizard